- What We Do Products & Services

 Sustainalytics is an independent ESG research and analysis firm supporting investors around the world with the development and implementation of responsible investment strategies.
 The firm partners with institutional investors who integrate environmental, social and governance information and assessments into their investment decisions.

-Headquartered in Amsterdam, Sustainalytics has offices in Boston, Bucharest, Frankfurt, London, New York, Paris, Singapore, Timisoara and Toronto, and representatives in Bogotá, Brussels, and Copenhagen.
+Headquartered in Amsterdam, Sustainalytics has offices in Boston, Bucharest, Frankfurt, London, New York, Paris, Singapore, Timisoara and Toronto, and representatives in Bogotá, Brussels, Copenhagen and Washington, D.C.
 The firm has 180 staff members, including more than 100 analysts with varied multidisciplinary expertise and thorough understanding of more than 40 industries.
 In 2012 and 2013, Sustainalytics was voted best independent sustainable and responsible investment research firm in the Thomson Reuters Extel’s IRRI survey. www.sustainalytics.com